tgarbiak/AngularFlickrDemo/readme.md

 - start the webdriver: `webdriver-manager start`
 - run `npm run-script end-to-end` to run `protractor` tests
 - run `npm run-script unit-tests` to run `karma` tests

+## Legal
+Copyright (C) 2015 Tomasz Garbiak

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+License can be read at <http://www.gnu.org/licenses/>.